kevin-huff/youtube_queue/README.md

 - `/social_scores` - On Screen Leaderboard - use as browser source
 - `/user_social_scores` - User Accessable Leaderboard
 - `/youtube_queue` - User Accessable Queue List
+- `/moderate` - Moderation queue for trusted users to moderate videos in the queue.
+- `/chat_rating` - On screen element showing chat's average rating.
+Updates as vids are watched and when the streamer rates a video.

 ## Helper Methods